henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 Hello World from config.json!
 ```

-We can make our live a bit easier by using a default section name in the component registration:
+We can make our life a bit easier by using a default section name in the component registration:

 ```csharp
 public static void AddConsoleWriter(this IServiceCollection services, IConfiguration config)